 She delivered Cognitive Behavioural programmes to both male and female offender groups within the Criminal Justice system for ten years before moving into working to protect and support victims within a domestic abuse perpetrator programme, a programme designed for men convicted of violence to their partners.

 She is now committed to writing full-time and also running memoir courses using her own experiences of all the difficulties involved to guide others through the process.
-She is currently writing two books - one called Writing Memoir.
-How to Tell a Story from Your Life, which will be published on December 1st 2017.
-The other book is my second memoir, called Beyond the Bounds, set in London and Indonesia won a Highly Commended prize in the Winchester Writers Festival.
+She has recently published Writing Memoir.
+How to Write a Story from Your Life, published in January 2018.
+She's currently writing her second memoir, called Beyond the Bounds, set in London and Indonesia which won a Highly Commended prize for a first chapter in the Winchester Writers Festival 2017.

-She runs occasional Poetry and Music evenings - at the Big Green Bookshop and other venues and also organises and presents the annual Poetry and Music Palooza for the Finchley LitFest.
+She runs occasional Poetry and Music evenings - at various North London venues and previously organised the very successful annual Poetry and Music Palooza for the Finchley LitFest.